arnabbiswas/IntuneDocs/intune/android-samsung-knox-mobile-enroll.md

 > [!NOTE]
 >
->When user association is defined, only the associated user can enroll the device using KME.
+>User association can only be defined for Android enrollment.
+When user association is defined, only the associated user can enroll the device using KME.
 This is true even after a wipe reset of the device.
 When no user association is defined in the Knox Portal, any user with a valid Intune license can enroll the device using KME .
 >

 ## Distribute devices